-Turn off the laptop and remove the battery.
+Turn off the computer and remove the battery.

-Remove the memory and hard drive covers from the bottom of the laptop.
+Remove the memory and hard drive covers from the bottom.
 Each cover is secured by two screws.

-If you are removing the keyboard, you’ll have to remove one screw (green) securing the keyboard.
+If you are removing the keyboard, you’ll have to remove one more screw (green).

-Slide the hard drive to the left to disconnect it from the motherboard.
+Slide the hard drive assembly to the left to disconnect it from the motherboard.

-Lift up the hard drive and remove it from the laptop.
+Lift up the hard drive and remove it.